sergionr2/RacingRobot/README.md

 0. You need a computer in addition to the raspberry pi
 1. Create a Local Wifi Network (e.g. using [create ap](https://github.com/oblique/create_ap))
-2. Connect the raspberrypi to this network ([Wifi on RPI](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md))
+2. Connect the raspberry pi to this network ([Wifi on RPI](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md))
 3. Launch teleoperation server (it will use the port 5556)
 ```
 python command/python/teleop_server.py
 ```
-4. Launch teleoperation client on your computer (you have to edit the raspberry pi Ip in the code)
+4. Launch teleoperation client on your computer (you have to edit the raspberry pi `IP` in the code)
 ```
 python command/python/teleop_client.py
 ```
+5. Enjoy!
+You can now control the car with the keyboard.

 ## How to train the line detector ?